tittanlee/utility_tools/share/gtags/README.txt

 This is a port of GNU GLOBAL to MS-Windows (32-bit) systems.
 GNU GLOBAL is a source code tag system that works the same way across diverse environments.
-It supports C, C++, Yacc, Java, PHP4 and assembly source code.
+It supports C, Yacc, Java, PHP4 and assembly source code.

 This README file describes how to install GLOBAL on MS-Windows systems: